octoml/octoai-textgen-cookbook/simple_migration/README.md

 Migrate OpenAI's Python SDK example script to use OctoAI's LLM endpoints.

 These are the three modifications necessary to achieve our goal:
-1. Redefine `OPENAI_API_KEY` your API key environment variable to use your OctoAI key.
+1. When instantiating the OpenAI client instance, set the `base_url` to point to `https://text.octoai.run/v1` your API key environment variable to use your OctoAI key.
-2. Redefine `OPENAI_BASE_URL` to point to `https://text.octoai.run/v1`
+2. When instantiating the OpenAI client instance, set the `api_key` to your API key environment variable to use your OctoAI key.
-3. Change the model name to an Open Source model, for example: `llama-2-13b-chat-fp16`
+3. When instantiating the OpenAI chat completion instance, change the model name to an Open Source model, for example: `llama-2-13b-chat-fp16`.

 ## Requirements